kjkoster/stability-preserving-pid-autotuner/readme.md

 by Ayub I. Lakhani, Myisha A. Chowdhury and Qiugang Lu, which is released under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
 This work will be referred to as "the paper" throughout this project.

+Of the proposals in the paper, the most important is the proposal to have a supervisor process safeguard the stability of the system.
+Running with a terribly configured PID controller may destabilise a system, which is not what we want.
+In effect, the supervisor process allows us to experiment on a live system without the risk of instability.

 Note that we do not use machine learning to control the plant.
 Instead, we train an agent to provide optimal PID gain values and have a classical PID controller